-- Generally, rehabilitation work must comply with accessibility requirements unless: - Technically infeasible - Scoping exception applies - Rehabilitation work generally cannot remove features of accessibility (305.2)
+- Generally, rehabilitation work must comply with accessibility requirements unless: - Technically infeasible - Scoping exception applies - Rehabilitation work generally cannot remove features of accessibility (305.2) - Rehabilitation work does not need to meet new construction requirements for

 Accessibility (continued)

 TECHNICALLY INFEASIBLE.
 An alteration of a facility that has little likelihood of being accomplished because the existing structural conditions require the removal or alteration of a load-bearing member that is an essential part of the primary structural frame, or because other existing physical or site constraints prohibit modification or addition of elements, spaces or features which are in full and strict compliance with the minimum requirements for new construction and which are necessary to provide accessibility.